The Use of

 control, not simply the fear he creates in the officer or others.

-2. ACTIVE RESISTER
+2. MOVING RESISTER

-This subject actively resists in a defensive manner, by attempting to avoid
+This subject resists by moving to avoid

 physical control by the officer and create space between the officer's reach and